 In order to support physical distancing, some rooms will be assigned fewer occupants.
 No more than two people will occupy rooms in residence halls.

-We recognize there may be travel or other challenges for international students this spring, and we are working to help students address any issues.
+We recognize there may be travel or other challenges for international students this summer, and we are working to help students address any issues.
 We will share more information as it is available.
 The International Students Program (ISP) can provide additional information to support international students.
 You can contact ISP online or by phone at 320-589-6094.

 What should I bring and what items are not permitted?

 This year, more than ever, maintaining clean spaces is a shared responsibility.
 Please do your part to keep your personal spaces and surfaces clean.
 We recommend keeping a supply of hand sanitizer and antibacterial surface cleaner (as you are able).